Decicus/DecAPI/readme.md

 **I only recommend setting this up for development purposes.**
 - Rename `.env.example` to `.env` and fill in the information.
 Primarly the database and Twitch information.
     - You can create a Twitch application here: https://dev.twitch.tv/dashboard/apps.
 The redirect URL has to be `http://your.url/auth/twitch/callback` and `TWITCH_REDIRECT_URI` in the `.env` file has to be set to the same URL.
+    - YouTube: Read the [Getting Started](https://developers.google.com/youtube/v3/getting-started#before-you-start) page and [Creating API keys](https://developers.google.com/youtube/registering_an_application#Create_API_Keys) section.
+    - Papertrail: This is used for logging, register on [Papertrail](https://papertrailapp.com/) and set the `PAPERTRAIL_LOG_DESTINATION` to whatever Papertrail gives you that's in the `logsX.papertrailapp.com:YYYY` format.
+        - `X` and `YYYY` are numbers, and are just placeholders.
+    - Steam: You can obtain a Steam API key here: https://steamcommunity.com/dev
+    - Twitter: Create a [developer application on Twitter](https://apps.twitter.com/) and insert the consumer key & consumer secret.
 - Run `composer install` in the project directory.
 - Run `php artisan migrate` from the command line in the base project directory.
 - Point your web server to the `/public` directory of the repo.